You are tuned to the most listened to radio talk show in America.

 Some of them started booing, some started throwing things.

-But the point is the Democrat Party, leftist socialists all over the world used to love the Soviet Union and Russia.
+But the point is, the Democrat Party, leftist socialists all over the world used to love the Soviet Union and Russia.

 And Obama was in bed with Putin.

-You know, Obama's been trying to get rid of our nuclear arsenal.
+You've forgotten that shortly before the 2012 election, you know, Obama's been trying to get rid of our nuclear arsenal.

 He's trying to downsize it because Obama believes that our nuclear arsenal is destabilizing the world.